tari-labs/tari-university/src/preface/style-guide.md

 ### Units of Measure

-Use the internationally agreed ISO standards (ISO 1000:1992) for expressing units of measure.
+Use the internationally agreed ISO standards [[3]]  for expressing units of measure.

 **Example:** min = minute, s = second, h = hour, g = gram.